NanoComp/meep/doc/docs/Materials.md

 Loss and Gain
 -------------

-If γ above is nonzero, then the dielectric function ε(ω) becomes *complex*, where the imaginary part is associated with absorption loss in the material if it is positive, or gain if it is negative.
-Alternatively, a dissipation loss or gain may be added by a positive or negative conductivity, respectively &mdash; this is often convenient if you only care about the imaginary part of ε in a narrow bandwidth, and is described in detail below.
+If $\gamma$ above is nonzero, then the dielectric function $\varepsilon(\omega)$ becomes *complex*, where the imaginary part is associated with absorption loss in the material if it is positive, or gain if it is negative.
+Alternatively, a dissipation loss or gain may be added by a positive or negative conductivity, respectively — this is often convenient if you only care about the imaginary part of $\varepsilon$ in a narrow bandwidth, and is described in detail in the next section.

 If you look at Maxwell's equations, then $d\mathbf{P}/dt$ plays exactly the same role as a current $\mathbf{J}$.
 Just as $\mathbf{J} \cdot \mathbf{E}$ is the rate of change of mechanical energy (the power expended by the electric field on moving the currents), therefore, the rate at which energy is lost to absorption is given by: